keyboardio/Kaleidoscope/docs/UPGRADING.md

 `magicComboActions`, the same information is still available.
 But that's a bit more involved to get to, out of scope for this simple migration guide.
 Please open an issue, or ask for help on the forums, and we'll help you.

+### Qukeys

+Older versions of the plugin used `row` and `col` indexing for defining `Qukey` objects.
+This has since been replaced with a single `KeyAddr` parameter in the constructor.

+Older versions of the plugin used a single timeout, configured via a `setTimeout()` method.
+For clarity, that method has been renamed to `setHoldTimeout()`.

+Older versions of the plugin used a configurable "release delay" value to give the user control over how Qukeys determined which value to assign to a qukey involved in rollover, via the `setReleaseDelay()` method.
+That release delay has been replaced with a better "overlap percentage" strategy, which makes the decision based on the percentage of the subsequent keypress's duration overlaps with the qukey's press.
+The configuration method is now `setOverlapThreshold()`, which accepts a value between 0 and 100 (interpreted as a percentage).
+User who used higher values for `setReleaseDelay()` will want a lower values for `setOverlapThreshold()`.

+These functions have been deprecated since 2019-08-22, and will be removed by **2020-12-31**:

+- `Qukeys.setTimeout(millis)`
+- `Qukeys.setReleaseDelay(millis)`
+- `Qukey(layer, row, col, alternate_key)`

 ### TypingBreaks